nanoframework/nanoFramework.IoT.Device/devices/Bno055/README.md

 Console.WriteLine("Calibration completed");
 ```

-Please note that it is not really necessary to check the qualibration of the other senosors and the system.
-The qualibraiton is done all the time.
+Please note that it is not really necessary to check the calibration of the other sensors and the system.
+The calibration is done all the time.
 The important one is the Magnetometer.

 ## Accessing sensor data

 Simply access the various sensor data thru their properties.
 Note that it is better to read at once the data and then display them, or manipulate them rather than acccessing the sub element everytime.
 The reason is because in the first case, you'll do 1 measurement and the data will be consistent, in the second case, you'll do 1 measurement every time you access 1 sub property which means, the data will be inconsistent.

-*Wrong way:*
+**Wrong way:**

 ```csharp
 // Data will be inconsistent in this case!